Get Started

 For the best color quality, you have two routes:

-2. Create design files in CMYK and experiment with neons and saturated shades.
+2. Alternative: Create design files in CMYK to avoid neons and over-saturated shades

 Order product samples

-Getting your own product samples is a must to assure your designs come out great.
-It’s an investment that lets you check design placement and color, and overall product quality.
-Plus, you can use samples for creating top-notch product photos and videos, or use them in giveaways.
+Getting your own product samples is a must to ensure your designs come out great.
+It’s an investment that lets you check design placement, color, and overall product quality.
+Plus, you can order samples to create top-notch product photos and videos or to use them in giveaways.

 How to order product samples: